 The company offers daily services from Aqaba to Abdali station in Amman.
 The ticket costs 10.00 JOD for adults and it takes around five hours to make the journey – the bus will make at least two stops along the way.

-You can book a ticket online or simply go to their office (beside Movenpick Hotel in Aqaba) to purchase your ticket.
+You can book at the JETT office (beside Movenpick Hotel in Aqaba) to purchase your ticket.

 Aqaba to Amman Taxi Options